The Dolly Parton Discography

 Singles

-The album's first single, "Yours Love", was released on February 3, 1969, and debuted at number 39 on the Billboard Hot Country Songs chart.
+The album's first single, "Yours Love", was released on February 3, 1969, and debuted at number 39 on the Billboard Hot Country Songs chart dated March 8.
 It peaked at number nine on the chart dated May 10, its tenth week on the chart.
 It charted for 14 weeks.
+It also peaked at number 10 on the Cashbox Country Singles chart.

 Critical reception